As a writer, Minnesota could be the perfect place to work and get published.

 20. Fortress Press

 Being in the publishing business since 1962, Fortress Press has committed over 50 years to publishing books about faith, scripture, Christian studies, theology and history.
 They published 112 titles in 2017 in print and digital format.
 Their readership is wide and aimed at students, teachers, readers and professionals all looking to converse and be educated about Christian beliefs and faith.
-Read submission guidelines carefully before submitting your manuscript.
+The company is currently accepting non-fiction, theological, and academic submissions.
+Read the submission guidelines carefully before submitting your manuscript.

 That’s our list of 21 top book publishing companies in Minnesota.
 Minneapolis has been known as the publishing capital of the Midwest so a lot of publishers chose to have their offices there but St. Paul is rising slowly and steadily to compete with Minneapolis.